-In addition, students at the SDM participate in campus-wide interprofessional education programs that aim to increase collaboration across health disciplines and improve patient outcomes.
-Please learn more about the interprofessional education curriculum.
+Students at the SDM also participate in campus-wide interprofessional education programs that aim to increase collaboration across health disciplines and improve patient outcomes.
+Please learn more about the interprofessional education

 When you walk through the SDM’s hallways and explore the spacious classrooms and laboratories, an invigorating energy fills the air.
-Students may be found in the simulation laboratory, where they learn dental procedures and the proper ergonomic positions that should be used during treatments.
-The SDM is set up for clinical functions that include general dentistry, endodontics, orthodontics, periodontics, surgery, radiology, esthetic dentistry and specialized areas of pediatric care, geriatric care and special needs care.
+First and second year students may be found in the simulation and technical laboratories, where they learn dental procedures and laboratory techniques along with the proper ergonomic positions that should be used during treatments.
+Students may also be found treating patients in the state-of-the-art clinics found through the school.
+The SDM is set up for clinical functions that include general dentistry, endodontics, orthodontics, periodontics, oral surgery, radiology, and esthetic dentistry.
+The clinic also contains specialized areas designed for the treatment of pediatric, adolescent, geriatric, Veteran and special needs patients.

 The University of Colorado Anschutz Medical Campus is accredited by Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
 The last NCA site visit for the AMC was completed in September 2008.
 In their report, the NCA site visitors concluded that the AMC excelled at performing its missions and had no recommendations for the school.
 The SDM is fully accredited by the American Dental Association with the highest category of accreditation status, accredited “without reporting requirements."